appreciative-dev/angular-interview-questions/README.md

 It means that references are stored in the stack during the function execution, and values are stored in the heap.

 # Describe a difference between higher order function and callback function.
-a function which takes another function as an argument or returns a function is known as a higher order function callback function means just a function will be passed as an argument (and not necessary to return)
+a function which takes another function as an argument or returns a function is known as a higher order function\
+callback function means just a function will be passed as an argument (and not necessary to return)

 # Describe a difference between a session and token handling?
-session is handled on the server and token on the client token is stored in http headers stateful - just auth id and other info on the server token - all info is stored in token
+- session is handled on the server and token on the client, token is stored in http headers
+- stateful - just auth id and other info on the server, token - all info is stored in token

 # What is a CORS?
 The CORS behavior, commonly termed as CORS error, is a mechanism to restrict users from accessing shared resources.